kubernetes/website/content/en/docs/tasks/debug/debug-cluster/troubleshoot-kubectl.md

 ## {{% heading "prerequisites" %}}

-* Kubernetes cluster is installed.
+* You need to have a Kubernetes cluster.
-* `kubectl` is installed.
+* You also need to have `kubcectl` installed.

 ## Verify kubectl setup

-Make sure you have installed and configured kubectl correctly on your local machine.
+Make sure you've installed and configured `kubectl` correctly on your local machine.
-Check the kubectl version to ensure it is up-to-date and compatible with your cluster.
+Check the `kubectl` version to ensure it is up-to-date and compatible with your cluster.

 Check kubectl version: